ul-fmf/mathematics-in-ljubljana/program.md

 </span>

 - Marjeta Kramar Fijavž: *Think positive: On positive matrices, operators, and semigroups*
-- Daniel Smertnig: *Linear Recurrences: A Short Journey Across Number Theory, Dynamics, and Decidability*
+- Daniel Smertnig: *Linear recurrences: A short journey across number theory, dynamics, and decidability*
-- Ada Šadl Praprotnik: *From polynomial to rational: An introduction to Bézier curves, surfaces and splines*
+- Ada Šadl Praprotnik: *From polynomial to rational: An introduction to Bézier curves, surfaces, and splines*

 <span class="researchgroup">
 In the afternoons, attendees will have the opportunity to learn about the exciting research conducted by various local research groups, covering the following areas: